NEOZEO64/hivecom/README.md

 **12. Getting into the schools enterprise WPA2 Wifi**

-As I stil am in close contact with my school teacher who is IT administrator, he gave my Wifi credentials in advance.
+As I still am in close contact with my school teacher who is IT administrator, he gave my Wifi credentials in advance.

 I had a lot of respect for this problem as there is little resource out there.
 I didn't know if I need to switch the whole project to the ESP-IDF development environment because of not having some hardware WiFi driver capabilities.

-On standard operating systems, they include a lot of configuration options, but at the microcontroller you have to find them by looking into the wifi driver code!
+On standard operating systems, they include a lot of configuration options, but at the microcontroller you have to first even find them by looking into the wifi driver code!

 The arduino wifi library is actually pretty good, but the documentation is not great and I did not got more knowledge from reading the library source code.